andreastclair/tiy_assignments/day_47-final/proposal.md

 - Getting enough reach to actually benefit

 ###Opportunities:
 - After looking at the competition, no other site offers the charity aspect.

 ###Threats:
+- Other sites that don't take as large of a cut

 ##Keywords
 dance, charity, scholarships, costumes, reusing, shop, buy, sell, online market

 ##"This not That"
+- Community dance [not] Exclusive dance
+- Giving back [not] Profit
+- Reusing old costumes [not] Wasting old costumes
+- Easy online selling process [not] Over-complicated setups

 ##Game Plan
 - Interview dancers that I know and see if they would be willing to participate